June Conference: Post-war growth

 Over the years the conference continued to adapt and expand.
 During World War II, when gas-rationing limited travel, the conference was suspended, resuming in 1945.
 In 1946 a dance festival of three thousand celebrated the war's end.
-The following year, at the 1947 Utah pioneer centennial, the dance festival was moved to the University of Utah's stadium to accommodate the size of the event.
+The following year, at the 1947 Utah pioneer centennial, the dance festival was moved to the University of Utah's Ute Stadium to accommodate the size of the event.
 In 1952, 30,000 spectators (thousands having been turned away) saw traditional, western, and Maori dances in the two-hour program.
 The music festival in 1949 was unusually large, with three thousand singers joining in the Salt Lake Tabernacle.
-To spare the growing Latter-day Saint population in California from traveling to Utah, similar conferences for youth were held in August in Los Angeles, from 1954-57.
+To spare the growing Latter-day Saint population in California from traveling to Utah, similar conferences for youth were held in August in Los Angeles, from 1954 to 1957.
 The June Conference in 1969 was known for its elaborate events, international representatives, and debut of the film Pioneers in Petticoats, in honor of the YWMIA centennial.